motherduckdb/duckdb-async/README.md

 for each row of the result set.
 Since promises can only be resolved once, it doesn't make sense to convert this method to a promise-based API, so the `each` method still provides the same callback-based interface as the original Node.JS API.

-# Development Note (Oct 2020)

-(This is implementation detail, only relevant if you are involved in development or maintenance of this library)

-TypeScript declarations were added to the main DuckDb repository in [This PR](https://github.com/duckdb/duckdb/pull/5025).
-Since these declarations will only be available in the `duckdb` npm package (and corresponding binary builds) once 5.2.0 is released, this repository currently contains its own copy of the TypeScript declarations for the underlying NodeJS API.
-These are only included as an interim stopgap to enable users to try this library without needing to build DuckDb from source while waiting for the 5.2.0 release.

-For simplicity and clarity for users of this library on compatibility with duckdb releases, versions of this library will follow the same version numbers as the underlying `duckdb` npm package.